 There is a file called Prefs.js in each profiles folder which holds most of the Firefox preferences you set in the Firefox Options menus, as well as those you manually change or add in About:Config.
 This file is automatically generated by Firefox and updated whenever you make changes to Firefox's configuration.
 Typically you won't need to manually edit this file.
 Instead, if you want to add customized preferences to Firefox outside of those available in the Options menus, there are two preferred ways in which you can do this:

 1. You can create a new file in the same directory as Prefs.js called User.js.
 To create this file, open Windows Explorer, go to your Profiles directory, and under your current profile's directory - in the same directory as Prefs.js - right-click in an empty spot in the right pane and select New>Text Document.
 You can now edit this file using a basic text editor like Windows Notepad and manually insert commands in the file.
 Once done, right-click on the text document and rename it to User.js (not User.js.txt).
-Any preferences set in this file will override those in Prefs.js.
+Any preferences set in this file will override or add to those in Prefs.js.

-Now under this folder, right-click in an empty space and select New>Text Document, and rename it to UserChrome.css (not UserChrome.css.tx).
+Now under this folder, right-click in an empty space and select New>Text Document, and rename it to UserChrome.css (not UserChrome.css.txt).
 You can now edit this file with a text editor and add custom code as desired.

 As with UserChrome.css above, UserContent.css is another style sheet which controls the way in which web pages appear in Firefox, not the Firefox interface itself.
 This file also doesn't exist by default in your Profile folder, and you will have to create a new text file and call it UserContent.css under the \Chrome subdirectory of your relevant Profile folder (which you must also create, as covered above).

 A range of UserChrome.css and UserContent.css tweaks are provided at the end of the Advanced Tweaking section on page 12.
-Note that you need to close and restart Firefox before changes to UserChrome.css or UserContent.css are implemented.
+Note that you need to close and restart Firefox before any changes to UserChrome.css or UserContent.css are implemented.

 On the next page we start looking at actual tweaks which can be applied to Firefox using the methods above, starting with About:Config tweaks.